emilyannemoses/blog/_posts/2019-06-02-vocabulary.md

 - <details>
     <summary>High Level Languages</summary>
     <br>
     High level programming languages are the languages we use most often today to write software programs.
-The following list is some of the most popular.
+The following list are some of the most popular today.
     <br><br>
     </details>
     - Python